SallyKolodny/xmr/pages/XMR-Received.md

 The graph shows a direct relationship between hash rate and profitability and also shows that it's a consistent relationship over time.

 Finally, for anyone thinking about mining in the cloud: It's not worth it.
-In fact it's only because my rent includes electricity that I'm able to make this profitabable.
+In fact it's only because my rent includes electricity that I'm able to mine at home and make a profit.